Vibratory stress relief: Criteria for effective VSR treatment

-When should VSR be considered and the limits of TSR
+When VSR should be considered and the limits of TSR

-VSR is not accepted by the Engineering community at large as a viable method of relaxing or reducing residual stresses in components that require it.
+VSR is not accepted by the engineering community at large as a viable method of relaxing or reducing residual stresses in components that require it.
 For general use, conventional residual stress relaxation methodologies are recommended.

 Historically, the first type of stress relief was performed on castings by storing them outside for months or even years.
 This was referred to as curing, a term used for long-term storage of freshly hewn wood.
 Fresh castings were referred to as being green, meaning, they were prone to distortion during precision machining, just as green wood bows during cutting.

 Later, thermal stress relief (TSR) was developed to alleviate the lengthy time requirements of curing.
 It has been known for many years, however, that TSR has limitations or shortcomings, specifically: